 The building’s façade incorporates elements of pre-Columbian, colonial and contemporary Mexican architecture, and features a lattice of interlocking rectangular geometries.
 These will contain the balconies of each residence and provide protection from the sun, privacy, as well as individual outdoor space.
 The latticed exterior also generates a dynamic display of light and shadow during the day.

 Public areas within the residential complex

-The project will feature 30,000m2 of public areas, and a park with amenities for all age-groups.
-The central communal park will include a 600m2 clubhouse with café, reading and exercise room, a children's playground, and an amphitheatre for cinema and concerts.
-It will also contain quiet zones for tai-chi, yoga and exercise, open areas for sports, pathways for walks, and a dog park.
+The project will feature 30,000m² of public areas and a park with amenities for all age groups.
+The central communal park will include a 600m² clubhouse with a café, reading and exercise room, a children’s playground, and an amphitheatre for cinema and concerts.
+It will also contain quiet zones for tai-chi, yoga and exercise, open areas for sports, pathways for walks and a dog park.

 Safety and sustainability features of the project